corda/corda-runtime-os/components/flow/flow-service/flow-pipeline-acceptance-test-coverage.md

 - (CloseSessions) Given two sessions where one has already received a session close event calling close and then receiving a session close event for the other session resumes the flow and sends a session ack ✅ (add to receive)
 - (CloseSessions) Given two sessions have already received their session close events when the flow calls 'close' for both sessions at once the flow should schedule a wakeup event ✅
 - (CloseSessions) Given two sessions have already received their session data events when the flow calls 'receive' for each session individually the flow should schedule a wakeup event ✅
+- (CloseSessions) Given a flow resumes after receiving session data events calling 'close' on the sessions sends session close events and no session ack for the session that resumed the flow ✅
 - (Any-non-close-request-type) Receiving a session close event does not resume the flow and sends a session ack ✅

 ## SubFlow session closing